ArmandoCarri/PasswordChecker/README.md

 With .NET SDK 9.0 installed...
 1. Download folder
 2. Open Terminal
-3. In command prompt: cd (downloads)/PasswordChecker-main/PasswordChecker/PasswordChecker
+3. In command prompt: cd (your downloads file path)/PasswordChecker-main/PasswordChecker/PasswordChecker
 4. In command prompt: dotnet run

 Limitations and Responsible Use: This is an unsecure and inaccurate password strength checker used for education purposes only.
 It is NOT an accurate way to measure a password's strength.
 Please take the results of this software with caution and expect the results to be inaccurate.
 I am NOT liable for issues resulting from the output of this software.
 Depending on the output of this software, it CAN lead to a false sense of security.
 Regardless of the output of this software, your password CAN be weak and vulnerable to brute force.